Do you know the saying “If it was easy, then everyone would be doing it”?

 Wholesaling requires you to find a cheap off-market deal, lock it up under contract and then assign the contract to another buyer.
 That’s it!

 So now that you’ve simplified the concept, your execution plan should be to forget all that other crap (for now) and go find a few great off-market deals.
-Your execution plan should involve 1, 2 or 3 (tops) steps aimed at sourcing off-market deals.
+Your execution plan should involve one, two, or three (tops) steps aimed at sourcing off-market deals.

-As I discussed in this post, it may help to know what your buyers are looking for.
+As I discussed in this post about finding real estate buyers and sellers, it may help to know what your buyers are looking for.

 So the execution plan would be: